cloudfoundry/docs-bosh/content/cli-v2-install.md

 # Installing the CLI

-The `bosh` CLI is the command line tool used for interacting with all things BOSH - whether it is deployment operations or software release management.
+The `bosh` CLI is the command line tool used for interacting with all things BOSH, from deployment operations to software release management.

 ## Install

-Choose your preferred installation method below to get the latest version of `bosh`...
+Choose your preferred installation method below to get the latest version of `bosh`.

-### Using curl
+### Using the binary directly

-To install the `bosh` binary directly, choose the correct download for your system:
+To install the `bosh` binary directly:

+1. Navigate to the [BOSH CLI GitHub release page](https://github.com/cloudfoundry/bosh-cli/releases) and choose the correct download for your operating system.
---8<-- "snippets/bosh-cli/latest-versions-table.md"

-1. Download the binary (this example is using Linux):

-        --8<-- "snippets/bosh-cli/latest-version-curl-linux.md"

-1. Make the `bosh` binary executable:
+1. Make the `bosh` binary executable and move the binary to your `PATH`:

     ```shell
-    chmod +x ./bosh
+    $ chmod +x ./bosh
+    $ sudo mv ./bosh /usr/local/bin/bosh
     ```

-1. Move the binary to your `PATH`:
+1. You should now be able to use `bosh`.
+Verify by querying the CLI for its version:

     ```shell
-    sudo mv ./bosh /usr/local/bin/bosh
-    ```

-1. You should now be able to use `bosh`, such as asking for its version:

-    ```shell
-    bosh -v
+    $ bosh -v
+    version 5.3.1-8366c6fd-2018-09-25T18:25:51Z

+    Succeeded

     ```

 ### Using Homebrew on macOS